-Upon official withdrawal from class(es), the College will refund tuition and fees according to the following schedule:
+Upon official drop or withdrawal from class(es), the College will refund tuition and fees according to the following schedule:

 Fall/Spring Semester REFUND RATE

 - 100 percent before 4:30 pm on the 5th business day of the semester for full-term courses and on the 3rd business day of the semester for condensed term courses*

 - 50 percent before 4:30 pm on the 10th business day of the semester for full-term courses and on the 5th business day of the semester for condensed-term courses*

 - No refund after 4:30 p.m. on the 10th business day of the semester for full-term courses and on the 5th business day of the semester for condensed-term courses